srypher/Mural-Checkout-Demo/README.md

 These are items I would add or refine with more time:

 - **Polling against Transactions**
-  - In testing I could not get the Transactions API to return a non‑empty list, but the faucet I tried for on‑chain payments had a **2‑hour cooldown**, which made realistic end‑to‑end testing difficult.
+  - In testing I could not get the Transactions API to return a non‑empty list, and the faucet I tried for on‑chain payments had a **2‑hour cooldown**, which made realistic end‑to‑end testing difficult.
-  - The current implementation falls back to assuming payment after a 2‑minute timeout to keep the demo flowing.

 - **More fleshed out support for Webhooks**
   - I stood up the bones for Mural webhooks (create/list, activation, signature verification), but everything deployed is currently using **polling**, not webhook‑driven state transitions.